 Bluegills are notorious bait stealers (mostly because people use bait that is too large for a sunfish to take completely into its mouth, and a bobber that is too large for it to take under).
 For this trip I didn't use live bait.
 Instead I used some Eurotackle Original Bloodworms.
 They are only an inch long and a bluegill can take them easily in one bite.
-With half the bloodworm threaded onto a Wide Eyed Hook and the back half free to wiggle enticingly, I rarely had to wait long for a hit, and when a fish took the bloodworm, the float just disappeared.
+With half the bloodworm threaded onto a Wide Eyed Hook or Gamakatsu R-10B, and the back half free to wiggle enticingly, I rarely had to wait long for a hit, and when a fish took the bloodworm, the float just disappeared.
 There was no question that a fish had the hook, and there was no need to hesitate at all before tightening the line to hook the fish.

 I think the 11th may have been my first "many" day for the year, but it more than made up for the wait.
 As Coach says, "It's all about the wiggle" and a mess of bluegills gives you about all the wiggle you could want.